Bilinear embedding for Schr\"odinger-type operators with complex coefficients: Abstract

 \section{Abstract}

-We prove a variant of the so-called bilinear embedding theorem for operators in divergence form with complex coefficients and subject to mixed boundary conditions, with nonnegative locally integrable potentials and acting on arbitrary open subsets of $\R^{d}$.
+We prove a variant of the so-called bilinear embedding theorem for operators in divergence form with complex coefficients and with nonnegative locally integrable potentials, subject to mixed boundary conditions, and acting on arbitrary open subsets of $\R^{d}$.